A short-course on analyzing ecological community data, demonstrated using the PC‑ORD software package.

 Fees

 Registration fees for most trainings are in the $500-$750 range, with lower fees for students ($300-$450) and workshop hosts.
 This fee does not include the software or companion book, which must be ordered from the software distributor.
-Payment may be made online by credit card (or by check).
+Payment for individual courses (e.g., recordings) must be made by check, but for group/live courses can be made online by credit card.
 Certificates of completion are available upon request.

 Reviews